-Real Estate Management (REM) properties include apartments owned, managed, and serviced by the University, generally within a few blocks of the campus.
-Accommodations vary from studio to three-bedroom apartments, with rents based on the size of the apartment and what furnishings and/or utilities, if any, are included.
-These are the only University accommodations for which students with children are eligible.
+University Apartment Housing (UAH) includes apartments owned, managed, and serviced by the University, generally within a few blocks of the campus.
+Accommodations vary from studios to three-bedroom apartments, with rents based on the size of the apartment and what furnishings and/or utilities, if any, are included.
+These are the only University accommodations for which couples and students with children are eligible.
 Many of the units are suitable for student sharing.

-For single student housing, rents can range from \$345 to \$900 a month; for couples and students with children the range is \$910 to \$1,250 a month.
+For single student housing, rents can range from \$515 to \$900 a month; for couples and students with children the range is \$965 to \$1,175 a month.
 All leases terminate on May 31 to coincide with the close of the academic year.
 Continuing students are offered lease renewals beginning June 1 through the next academic year.
+Most of the UAH accommodations are billed monthly and cannot be charged to your Student Financial Services account.

-Columbia Security operates car and foot patrols within the entire REM area, and a shuttle bus provides transportation to and from campus and other REM properties during evening hours.
+Columbia Security operates car and foot patrols within the entire UAH area, and a shuttle bus provides transportation to and from campus and other UAH properties during evening hours.